When forced to summarize the general theory of relativity in one sentence:

 Consider the same stationary Wave-Center (electron) of a SSW but now imagine a massive body, such as the Earth, placed to one side of the electron.
 What effect will this have?

-We can consider this massive body, the earth, as a place of Space of very high Wave-Density.
+We can consider this massive body, the earth, as a place of Space of very high mass-energy density of space.
 Therefore the velocity of In-Waves and Out-Waves (velocity of light) will be slower in this Space as Principle II states.
-This therefore causes a change in shape of the In-Waves (and Out-Waves) due to a slowing of their velocity in this high Wave-Density Space resulting in a change in ellipsoidal shape or the SSW and results in the Wave-Center (electron) moving towards the Space of higher Wave-Density (the earth).
+This therefore causes a change in shape of the In-Waves (and Out-Waves) due to a slowing of their velocity in this high mass-energy density of Space resulting in a change in ellipsoidal shape or the SSW and results in the Wave-Center (electron) moving towards the Space of higher mass-energy density of space (the earth).

 And so we see that it is Principle Two which causes both gravitational mass and inertial mass.
 As it is the same principle that causes both, this explains their equivalence.